rebel532/events_aggregate/README.md

         }
     ]

-5. Observation : second time counts increases for each user Ids
+5. Observation : second json counts increases for each user Ids